TIBCOSoftware/bpme-samples/install/Minikube Installation.md

 I have created an AWS AMI and i'd love to share it with anyone interested.
 It is a clean image with no projects deployed on it.
 Contact me on ```mmyburgh@tibco.com``` if you are interested in this ami.

-Also please read the readme.txt file in conjunction with these instructions.
+Also please read the readme.txt provided in the /samples/kubernetes folder in conjunction with these instructions.

 Ubuntu is buggy and i found i had to restart the gnome shell on a regular bases.
 ```